NERSC/buildtest-nersc/CONTRIBUTING.md

 git merge devel
 ```

-!!! note
+!!! note:

    Running above command will sync your feature branch with ``devel`` but you may have some file conflicts depending on files changed during PR.
    You will need to resolve them manually before pushing your changes

 Instead of merge from ``devel`` you can rebase your commits interactively when syncing with ``devel``.
 This can be done by running: